|

 began up here, we had

-EXTENSIVE
+EXTENSIVE water damage

-water damage throughout the house,
+throughout the house, and

-and when we contacted his
+when we contacted his insurance

 company to inform them we would be